frcdesign/FRCDesign.org/docs/design-fundamentals/fundamentals/materials.md

 !!!
 Note
     Make sure to check your supplier's thickness and tolerance for each material.
 Sometimes something marketed as in imperial measurements is actually manufactured to fit metric tolerances.
 For instance: 1/4" polycarb is actually sometimes manufactured as 6mm, which is 14 thousandths of an inch off of 1/4in.
 Account for these actual stock measurements when designing to make sure things end up fitting together!

-## Hardware

-Modern FRC generally uses two different types of imperial hardware, #10-32 and 1/4-20.
-However, 10-32 is vastely preferrable, and with a bit of effort, we can make robots that use almost exclusively 10-32 hardware.
-In general:

-- 10-32 is used for almost everything: retaining shafts, screwing into motors, superstructure, etc.
-- 1/4-20 hardware is used for structural applications where more strength is required than #10 can provide.

-When designing around hardware, it is best to use the **hole tool**

-- 10-32 hardware uses a hole diameter of **0.196 inches** for a standard fit
-- 1/4-20 hardware uses a hole diameter of **0.257 inches** for a standard fit

 ## Pocketing and internal features